By Alyse Bacine

 Continuing Education Opportunities

 The breathwork field evolves continuously, making ongoing learning essential.
-Training programs should address:
+Training programs should address the following:

 • Advanced training pathways